 With these things in mind, here are some of the best online and mobile savings accounts to consider stashing your cash.

 With Digit’s mobile app savings account your money doesn’t specifically earn an interest rate, but you are awarded savings bonuses.
 The monthly fee is $2.99 but there are no transaction limits or minimums to worry about.

 Click here >>> open a free Digit savings account.

-I have been a Discover Bank customer for several years and also use their online savings account.
+I have been a Discover Bank customer for many years and continue to like and use their online savings account.
 They continue to be one of the leaders in the industry thanks to excellent customer service and user-friendly credit cards.

 Click here >>> open a Discover Online Savings Account.